Our Board & CEO

 The WCH Foundation is an incorporated body under the Associations Incorporations Act 1985 and is governed by a Board of Directors.
 All our Directors serve in an honorary capacity and receive no financial benefits.

 Chief Executive Officer

-Jane commenced as our CEO in March 2017, she has a passion to make a difference by providing quality programs within the health and human service arena in Australia and Internationally.
-Jane has a Bachelor of Applied Science (Nursing Studies) and a Bachelor of Applied Science (Management),and her entire career has been focused in health and the human service area, for many years nursing in both the public and private sectors, acute and community based services.
-Jane was most recently the Executive Officer of Ronald McDonald House Charities (RMHC) programs in South Australia for 17 years and brings and breadth and depth of experience to the WCH Foundation.
+Jane commenced as CEO in March 2017.
+She has a passion to make a difference by providing quality programs within the health and human service arena in Australia and internationally.
+Jane has a Bachelor of Applied Science (Nursing Studies) and a Bachelor of Applied Science (Management),and her entire career has been focused in health and the human service area, for many years nursing in both the public and private sectors, acute and community-based services.
+Prior to joining the WCH Foundation, Jane was the Executive Officer of Ronald McDonald House Charities programs in South Australia for 17 years.

 Wee Keat Chan

-Wee is a Partner of Bray Chan Chartered Accountants and his areas of expertise include the manufacturing, medical and creative services industries.
-Wee Keat was formerly the National President of the Australia Malaysia Business Council.
-In 2007, in recognition of his meritorious service and contribution in further strengthening the trade relations between Australia and Malaysia, Wee Keat was conferred the honorary award of Johan Mangku Negara (J.M.N.)
-(Companion in the Order of the Defender of the Realm) by the King of Malaysia, His Majesty Tuanku Mizan Zainal Abidin.
+Wee joined the Board in October 2008 and is a Partner of Bray Chan Chartered Accountants.
+His areas of expertise include the manufacturing, medical and creative services industries.
+Wee was formerly the National President of the Australia Malaysia Business Council, and in 2007 was awarded an honorary Companion in the Order of the Defender of the Realm by his birth nation Malaysia.